unclebob/spacewar/README.md

   Beware, more than one Klingon can occupy a base.
 If you challenge a base with three or four Klingons occupying it; be prepared for a pitched battle.

+  ## Klingon Battle Strategy

+  Once your ship is in range of a Klingon's detectors, it will head towards you to do battle.
+  The Klingon strategy is to confuse and delude you.
+They accomplish this by continuously changing tactics.
+Stay alert to their movements in the heat of battle; and don't let them get too close.
+At short range their phasers are devastating.

+  When a Klingon is critically low on resources, there is a good chance it will run away.
+This is a good time to attack them.
+Be careful though, the retreat may be a ruse.

   ## Dilithium Clouds

   When you destroy a Klingon vessel, their on-board dilithium will disperse amidst